-In 2009, Gaglia released the narrative film Aaron Bacon -- inspired by the book Help at Any Cost by Maia Szalavitz.
-This film is based on the true story of a precocious, 16-year-old boy who dies as a result of abuse, including malpractice and starvation, in a tough-love, wilderness, drug-treatment facility.
-Fox News called the movie a "powerful film!"
+In 2009, Gaglia released the narrative film Aaron Bacon – inspired by the book Help at Any Cost by Maia Szalavitz.
+This film is based on the true story of a troubled, 16-year-old boy who dies as a result of physical abuse and starvation in a tough-love, wilderness, drug-treatment facility.
+Aaron Bacon made its world premiere at the Shanghai International Film Festival, followed by a US theatrical release where Fox News called the movie a "powerful film!"

-Over the GW and Aaron Bacon are both available to watch for free on his official site nickgaglia.com.
+Over the GW and Aaron Bacon are both available to watch for free on his official website: nickgaglia.com.

-Gaglia’s activism work includes speaking on the topic of treatment abuse of adolescents at various conventions, universities, and venues; including Capitol Hill, NYU, Dr. Phil Show, Fox News, Real Talk, WOR Radio, Fordham University, and Cal State.
-In 2013, Gaglia received two humanitarian awards from the Survivors of Institutional Abuse Organization for the work he has done raising awareness through film.
+Gaglia’s activism includes speaking on the topic of treatment abuse of adolescents.
+He has spoken at venues such as Capitol Hill, Dr. Phil, NYU, Fox News, Real Talk, WOR Radio, Fordham University, and Cal State.
+In 2013, Gaglia received two humanitarian awards from the Survivors of Institutional Abuse organization in Washington, DC for the work he has done raising awareness through film.

 In 2014, Gaglia’s latest feature film, which was shot in four countries including France, Italy, Switzerland, and the US, the sci-fi-tinged Altered States of Plaine, will be opening theatrically in the US and Brazil.
 This award-winning film, which has played at festivals worldwide, is currently airing on TV in over 20 countries.

 Gaglia is currently developing two original feature films.